Goals and Milestones

 I achieved a new milestone this morning.
 A new personal best.
 I have lived longer than ever before.
 I completed another year of life.
 Tomorrow, July 19, is also another important anniversary.
 I enlisted in the Navy fifty-eight years ago in 1961.

-Today is my seventy-fifth birthday.
+Today is my seventy-seventh birthday.
 Many people have lived longer, and many others died much younger.
 I always thought I would be among the latter.
 I have ancestors that lived well into their nineties and, as it turned out, I may have lived that long under different circumstances.
 Hell, I may still make it but, complications of Parkinson’s disease will probably take me before I reach my nineties.
 I leave no progeny to carry on this line of the Davis clan.
 I am one of those branches of the tree that ceases to grow and drops off.

-I cannot say that it has been an exceptional seventy-five years when compared with the lives and accomplishments of others.
+I cannot say that it has been an exceptional seventy-seven years when compared with the lives and accomplishments of others.
 Some may think that I squandered opportunities or misused the potential to do much more.
 But as Sinatra said it in his song, “I Did It My Way.”
 I consider one of my great achievements something that is given to a very few when measured against the entirety of the population.
 I served for thirty years and became a Chief Petty Officer in the United States Navy.
 Life in the Navy and as a Chief Petty Officer showed me that two of the paramount achievements of humanity are the twin concepts of “loyalty” and “duty.”

 The psychologists say that humans tend to remember successes, happiness, and pleasure.
 They conveniently forget or repress failures, sadness, and discomfort.
 Probably a good thing.
 It would, no doubt, drive me crazy if I only dwelt on the negatives of my life.
-Am I proud of all that I did during the past seventy-five years?
+Am I proud of all that I did during the past seventy-seven years?
 No, I am not!
 Am I ashamed of some things that I did?
 Probably should be, but I just can’t find it.
 I’ve learned to not worry myself when I make a mistake.
 Just correct it as best I can and learn from it.
 Don’t lose any sleep over it.
 Never blame Garland Davis on anyone but Garland Davis!

 I have spent my life reading.
 Fictions, biographies, histories, religious texts, comics, and comments on toilet walls, the writings of storytellers, scientists, philosophers, clerics, funny page cartoonists, and disgruntled shit house humorists, I have found as much truth in “Calvin and Hobbes” as I did in Plato and Nietzsche.
 I believe that sin lies only in hurting another person unnecessarily.
 Other “sins” are invented bovine excrement.
 Hurting yourself isn’t sinful.
 It is stupid.
 In all my reading and discussions with others, I haven’t found any conclusive evidence of life after death, nor have I found evidence of any sort against it.
 I figure I will know soon enough.
 I can wait!

-Having devoted a large part of the past seventy-five years to an avid interest in history, I have reached the conclusion that any generation which ignores history has no past.
+Having devoted a large part of the past seventy-seven years to an avid interest in history, I have reached the conclusion that any generation which ignores history has no past.
 Nor does it have a future.
 College graduates today know less of history than I did as a third-grade student in a 1950’s rural North Carolina country school.
 It doesn’t bode well for this generation or the country.
 For some reason, the educational beauracracy equates government-directed public schooling and large amounts of tax money lining their pockets as the be-all and end-all of learning.
 How’s that working out for the students?

 When one reaches my age, that person is considered a wise senior whose advice and insights are valuable.
 Isn’t it amazing how closely “mature wisdom” resembles tired and lazy?
 I didn’t pay a lot of attention to the “Old Farts” when I was younger, and I doubt today’s younger generation will listen to what I have to say.
 But what follows is some advice, some insights, and a few things I have learned.